SmogyTeam/Smogy/README.md

 # 2015-02-28

 Smogy project has started.
-We selected Android Studio to IDE.
+We selected Android Studio as IDE.

 First two activities have been created :)